octaviofilipepereira/Check-GSM-Call/README.md

 Check GSM call, calidate Caller ID and deploy some action

-This script, written in Python, allows you to interact with a GSM modem, in order to:
+This script, written in Python, allows you to interact with a GSM modem with AT commands, in order to:
 1. Detect incoming voice calls;
 2. Hang up the incoming voice call;
 3. Check the caller_id of the origin of the voice call;